-Once the safety boats are on the water, you are welcome to use the regatta lake to warm up.
+Once Umpire boats are on the water, you are welcome to use the regatta lake to warm up.
 No paddling is permitted on the lake without appropriate safety cover being in place.
-Safety boats will be in place from 7:45 am on Saturday, and from 7.00 am on Sunday.
-The safety boats will stay on the course until shortly after the last race on each day.
+Umpire boats will be in place from 7:45 am on Saturday, and from 7.30 am on Sunday.
+The boats will stay on the course until shortly after the last race on each day.